GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

 These pixel arrays are added to specific slice of the astrodata object they are associated with.

-.. todo:: Make sure this flows with the previous example.

 Building on the |AstroData| object we created in the previously, we can add a new pixel array directly to the slice(s) of the |AstroData| object it should be